FelipeFloresWeb/PokemonGame/README.md

-# Created by me, with a little help from Gustavo Sousa and Mauricio Viegas
+# Created by me, with a little help from Gustavo Sousa and Mauricio Viegas and Sérgio Murilo Gonçalves

 ## Under Construction....